Mohankrishna07-maddila/EDA-FULL-PROCESS/README.md

 - Feature scaling and normalization
 - Train-test split
 - Application of classification algorithms such as KNN, SVM, or Logistic Regression
+## Problem in Visualizations
+- GitHub can't render the lib- "Plotly" cause it is a javascript based lib so please download to see the visualization graphs using plotly or px.something